razvan87/flashcards/README.md

 ---

 ## 🚀 Evolution: JS to React + TS
-This project has been migrated from a vanilla JavaScript implementation to a modern tech stack to ensure:
+This project has been migrated from my previous vanilla JavaScript implementation (https://github.com/razvan87/english-flashcards) to a modern tech stack to ensure:
 - **Type Safety**: Using TypeScript for fewer runtime errors.
 - **Component-Based UI**: Scalable and reusable interface with React.
 - **Speed**: Lightning-fast development with Vite.